Find a mattress recycling location

 Mattress market development

-To strengthen the mattress collection infrastructure and processing capacity, King County conducted research and outreach, and convened Mattress Recycling Summits in 2011, 2014, and 2017.
+To strengthen the local mattress collection infrastructure and processing capacity, King County conducted research and outreach, and convened Mattress Recycling Summits in 2011, 2014, and 2017.

 Mattress producer responsibility programs

-Visit the Northwest Product Stewardship Council external linkexternal link to learn more about extended producer responsibility (EPR).
+Find more mattress recycling news and resources and visit the Northwest Product Stewardship Council external linkexternal link to learn more about extended producer responsibility (EPR).

 Stay in touch